awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageEncrypted`  <a name="cfn-rds-dbcluster-storageencrypted"></a>
-Indicates whether the DB instance is encrypted\.
+Indicates whether the DB cluster is encrypted\.
-If you specify the `DBClusterIdentifier`, `SnapshotIdentifier`, or `SourceDBInstanceIdentifier` property, don't specify this property\.
-The value is inherited from the cluster, snapshot, or source DB instance\.
+If you specify the `SnapshotIdentifier` or `SourceDBInstanceIdentifier` property, don't specify this property\.
+The value is inherited from the snapshot or source DB instance\.
 If you specify the `KmsKeyId` property, then you must enable encryption\.
 *Required*: No
 *Type*: Boolean